Vandan230997/Power-BI/Sales Insights Data Analysis Project/Readme.md

 ![image](https://github.com/Vandan230997/Power-BI/assets/165855297/79d1c2b3-3f8e-4906-b58d-b00e4626a2ff)

-•	Purpose: To highlight overall sales insights over markets, customers, and product with respect to date.
+* Purpose: To highlight overall sales insights over markets, customers, and product with respect to date.
-•	Plotted two measures Total sales and Total Quantity sold to get a holistic idea on how much Total Revenue is generated and Total Quantity Sold.
+* Plotted two measures Total sales and Total Quantity sold to get a holistic idea on how much Total Revenue is generated and Total Quantity Sold.
-•	Build clustered bar charts:
+* Build clustered bar charts:
-o	Revenue by City to get an insight into how much revenue is generated in each city. o	Total Quantity Sold by City to get an insight into how much quantity is sold in each city. o	Top 5 Customers by Revenue using TOP N advance filter. o	Top 5 Products by Revenue by using TOP N advance filter.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o Revenue by City to get an insight into how much revenue is generated in each city.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o Total Quantity Sold by City to get an insight into how much quantity is sold in each city.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o Top 5 Customers by Revenue using TOP N advance filter.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o Top 5 Products by Revenue by using TOP N advance filter.
-•	Build a line chart to see revenue trend over the months across years.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o Build a line chart to see revenue trend over the months across years.
-•	Added Slicers to filter over years and month of different years. o	Year o	Month
+* Added Slicers to filter over years and month of different years.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o Year
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o Month